mautic/mautic-community-handbook/docs/policies/code_of_conduct/tools_and_resources.rst

 The Mautic Community respects and operates within copyright laws.
 Users may not use their Mautic email to share any copyrighted software, media or materials owned by third parties, unless permitted by that third party.

-Contributors must not use the tools and resources available to them in order to perform any tasks that may involve breach of copyright law.
+Contributors must not use the tools and resources available to them to perform any tasks that may involve breach of copyright law.

 Users should keep in mind that the copyright on letters, files and other documents attached to emails/messages may be owned by the email sender, or by a third party.
 Forwarding such materials on to other people may breach this copyright.